Animate an element

 Once you’ve started a new project and you have at least one element visible on the canvas, you can start working on your animation.

-Before you would add an animator, it’s a good idea to center the origin point.
-By default, the origin point is at 0 X 0 Y position on the canvas for each element you add, but it’s a lot easier to work on the animation if the origin point is centered.
-Simply select the element and use the shift + cmd/ctrl + O shortcut.
+Before you would add an animator, it’s a good idea to check the origin point's position.
+By default, the origin point is usually centered.
+If you imported a file where the origin point isn't centered, simply select the element and use the shift + cmd/ctrl + O shortcut.
 You can always change it later.

 Now, let’s get a bit familiar with the three most important tools:

-Transform - meant to change Transform properties like Position, Anchor, Scale, Skew or Rotate.
+Transform - meant to change Transform properties like Position, Anchor, Scale, Skew, or Rotate.
+You can also reposition the anchor point with the Transform tool.

-Node - use this tool to select and drag the nodes of a path element.
+Node - use this tool to select and drag the nodes of a path element or to adjust beziers.

 To make things easy in this case, we will use a simple Rotate animator, but you can find plenty of information about other animators on our Help center.